Written by: K. RAJEEV REDDY

 Why same-sex marriage demands recognition

-Though no statute book categorizes same-sex marriage as a penal offense in India, there are certain legal implications that come into play.
+Though no statute book categorizes same-sex marriage as a penal offence in India, there are certain legal implications that come into play.
 All statutory laws in India associated with solemnization and recognition of marriage relating to Hindu, Muslim, Christian, or Parsi only recognize marriage between heterosexuals.

 The apex court in its landmark judgment decriminalized homosexuality opening a wide range of possibilities for the Queer community.
 But considering the family-oriented nature of Indian society, recognizing same-sex marriage would count as a fruitful step in integrating queer rights as marriage brings with itself a bundle of rights such as succession rights, maintenance rights, pension rights, etc.

 Legal and social recognition of same-sex marriage will make the legal benefits like maintenance, succession, and pension rights available for same-sex couples which they are presently denied.
 Economic benefits under Employment Provident Fund Scheme, 1952 and Workmen’s Compensation Act, 1932 are provided to only married couples legally recognized by law.
 Central Adoption Resource Authority’s new guidelines have made it increasingly difficult for unmarried couples (not married or not legally recognized as married) and single people to adopt.
-Above all that homosexuals are trying to achieve from this demand is accepted in society without discrimination and a choice to have a legally recognized union of two homosexual people who want to spend the rest of their lives together.
+Above all what homosexuals are trying to achieve from this demand is accepted in society without discrimination and a choice to have a legally recognized union of two homosexual people who want to spend the rest of their lives together.

 Time for change: Arguments in favour of Same-sex Marriage

-The most powerful argument in favor of same-sex marriage comes from Article 14 of the Indian Constitution, which provides equality before the law and equal protection of laws within the territory of India.
+The most powerful argument in favour of same-sex marriage comes from Article 14 of the Indian Constitution, which provides equality before the law and equal protection of laws within the territory of India.
 This means that the LGBTQ+ community can’t be excluded from the marriage laws of the country.
 Not including homosexual couples under marriage laws is in clear violation of Article 15 of the constitution, which provides that there shall be no discrimination on the grounds of Sexual orientation.

 Art 21 and 19 of the constitution provide the fundamental right to life and freedom which includes the right to marry and the right to choose one’s life partner.
 All LGBTQ+ members by virtue of being citizens of the nation and under Art 14, have the right to enjoy every benefit under all statutes equally unless the contrary is provided by the given statute.
 Since both Section 5 of the Hindu Marriage Act, 1955 and Section 4 of the Special Marriage Act, 1954 provide a gender-neutral definition of marriage and nothing in these acts prohibits homosexual marriage; therefore same-sex couples have an equal right of a registered marriage as anyone else.